Jan. 5, 2021

 Individuals whose unique and individual circumstances require an alternative face covering, as indicated by a medical professional during patient care, may request one.
 To request an alternative, students should contact the Office of Services for Students with Disabilities.
 Faculty and staff should contact Faculty/Staff Disability Services.

 Each individual is responsible to care for their own facial covering.
 Disposable facial coverings are to be discarded as ordinary refuse after a single day’s use.
 Reusable cloth facial coverings should be washed regularly.
 Reusable face shields should be cleaned thoroughly with soap and hot water after each day’s use.
 Facial coverings that are visibly soiled or in poor condition should not be used.

-Instruction for properly caring for and donning (putting on) and doffing (taking off) a face mask is provided at the Environmental Health & Safety website.
+Instruction for properly caring for and donning (putting on) and doffing (taking off) a KN95 face mask is provided by UNL Environmental Health & Safety.

 This policy on facial coverings complements other important community and self-protection measures which are to be consistently practiced by all faculty, staff, students, and visitors.
 These measures include:

 - Self-monitoring for symptoms and staying home when ill or after having been exposed to someone known or suspected of having COVID-19.